mkaszubowski/mkaszubowski.github.io/_posts/2020-05-28-costs-of-modular-software-design.md

 - Choosing an interface/contract for each module requires some experience.
 - Fully decoupling different modules from a shared database means loosing referential integrity and not being able to use DB transactions.
 - Modularization and low coupling makes it easier to understand each module in isolation, but it may be harder to understand the entire system.
+- Handling cross-cutting concerns (e.g. observability, privacy policies, authorization) may be harder and more mundane (and the code more scattered across the system.)

 ## Loose final remarks